Tech-Naija-Rise/thought_book/README.md

 * On first launch, you’ll be asked to **create a password**.
 * You’ll also be prompted to set a **recovery code** (write it down somewhere safe!).
-* Notes are stored in `notes.json` and protected with light substitution + SHA-256 password hashing.
+* Notes are stored in `BMTbnotes.db` and the contents are protected with a light substitution cipher.

 ---